-Photography’s evolution as an art form has been influenced by countless individuals, thematic styles, and chemical processes.
+Featuring thirty images from leading photographers, this exhibition explores the evolution of photography as an art form.
+The history of photographic arts has been influenced by countless individuals, thematic styles, and chemical processes.
 Initially, photography was used largely to document what surrounded or intrigued the public eye.
 As more individuals began using cameras, the idea grew that photography could be a form of art in addition to a form of documentation.
 This captured the attention of many artists, most notably Alfred Stieglitz, who formed the Photo Secession and helped establish Pictorialism.

 Pictorial Photography emerged from the shadows of a “point and shoot” craft into a style where artists strived to create painterly, romantic images.
 These soft and atmospheric images could be easily mistaken for a monochromatic painting, etching, or drawing.